 When I did my training in Emergency Medicine, very little was known about traumatic brain injury.
-We were only taught two basic guidelines on how to tell if a patient had experienced a concussion.
+As well as basic first aid training from an organisation similar to Coast2Coast, we were only taught two basic guidelines on how to tell if a patient had experienced a concussion.
 We now know that these guidelines were completely wrong.

 The first guideline is that we only called an injury a concussion if there was a loss of consciousness.
 In other words, unless someone was actually knocked out, the injury was not considered a concussion.
 It is now clear that injuries where there is no actual loss of consciousness can cause the same kind of structural and cognitive damages as the more obvious loss of consciousness.
 We have broadened the definition of concussion to include “seeing stars”, nausea and vomiting, confusion, dizziness and other symptoms.

 The second erroneous guideline that we were taught was that if symptoms appeared more than three months after a concussion that they were not concussion related.
 Often we were taught to look for psychological problems in these cases or consider if the patient was attempting to malinger and avoid work.
 There was no appreciation whatsoever for post concussion syndrome and prolonged symptoms.